metomic/blog/_posts/2019-03-20-How Facebook Have Built Up Your Trust Over The Years.md

 In case you think all these italicised quotes are entirely fictional, please see this is direct quote from [a post he made in 2011:](https://www.facebook.com/notes/facebook/our-commitment-to-the-facebook-community/10150378701937131/?__tn__=H-R)

-> Overall, I think we have a good history of providing transparency and control over who can see your information.
+> "Overall, I think we have a good history of providing transparency and control over who can see your information." *Mark Zuckerberg*

-*Mark Zuckerberg*

 Oh, okay.